 We’re keeping our Attunement low on this build, meaning we only have two slots to play around with.
-You could push it up to three if you’re building for SL120, but otherwise, these two buffs are more than enough.
+You could push it up to three if you’re building for SL120; otherwise, these two buffs are more than enough.

 Our primary weapon for attacking is going to be the Sharp Chartus Sword.

-It does more Damage than the Sunlight Straight Sword, which we only really run for the damage absorption buff.
+It does more damage than the Sunlight Straight Sword, which we only run for the damage absorption buff.
 That buff stacks with Deep Protection, giving us a lot of survivability, while Lightning Blade offers us all the Damage we need.

-As a buff-centric build, you want to make sure you keep all those extra effects active at all times.
+As a buff-centric build, you want to keep all those extra effects active at all times.
 Don’t risk going into a fight without them.

 Herald PvP Build